DHTMLX/docs-spreadsheet/docs/work_with_cells.md

 - copying the value

-​For example, to make a series 4,4,4,4..., type 4 in the first cell only.
+For example, to make a series 4, 4, 4, 4, ... , type 4 in the first cell only.

 - following the pattern
     - to make a series 1, 2, 3, 4, 5, ... , type 1 and 2 into the first two cells.